davidggdev/yas/README.md

 This is generated from a Sass compiler from the source file style.scss.
-Currently the styles applied are example styles and we try to keep the responsibility for the size to the developer to apply their own customization styles. own customization styles.
+Currently the styles applied are example styles and we try to keep the responsibility for the size to the developer to apply their own customization styles.

 ## Running